Cleveland Clinic logo

 Contact your healthcare provider if you:

-• Notice any new and unusual symptoms like nipple discharge, inverted nipple, breast skin changes or breast lumps
+• Notice any new and unusual symptoms, like nipple discharge, inverted nipple, breast skin changes or breast lumps

 • Have questions about your screening results

-• Want more information on the types of breast cancer screenings available to you
+• Want more information on the types of breast cancer screenings available

 A note from Cleveland Clinic